-1.3.17 Structural Application.
-A member or an assembly with influence on stability or strength on the overall structure.
+1.3.18 Structural Application.
+A member or an assembly with influence on the stability or strength of the overall structure.
 Removal of a structural application from the structure would render the structure unstable or invalidate the load path within the structure.

-1.3.18 Unreinforced Slab.
+1.3.19 Unreinforced Slab.
 A slab on ground in which neither fibers nor conventional reinforcement is provided for resisting flexural or shear effects.